SiteGround Review: Still a Great Blogging Host, Or Are There Better Alternatives?

 DreamHost Web Hosting

-DreamHost is a vast and well-known hosting company that's been around since 1997.
+DreamHost is a vast and well-known company that's been around since 1997.
 With a customer base of 1.5 million websites, they're one of the most successful and best hosting options.

 They are employee-owned and operated, and they're also one of the longest supporters of open source and community-built software - like WordPress, for example.